 3.12.1 SECURITY REQUIREMENT Periodically assess the security controls in organizational systems to determine if the controls are effective in their application.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI and a facility that contains CUI:

-3.12.1[a] the frequency of security control assessments is defined.
+ASSESSMENT OBJECTIVE Determine if: 3.12.1[a] the frequency of security control assessments is defined.
 3.12.1[b] security controls are assessed with the defined frequency to determine if the controls are effective in their application.
 POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security assessment and authorization policy; procedures addressing security assessment planning; procedures addressing security assessments; security assessment plan; security plan; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with security assessment responsibilities; personnel with information security responsibilities].
 Test: [SELECT FROM: Mechanisms supporting security assessment, security assessment plan development, and security assessment reporting].
-SUPPLEME NTAL GUIDANCE FOR SECURITY REQUIREMENT 3.12.1
+DISCUSSION ON SECURITY REQUIREMENT 3.12.1

-3.12.2 SECURITY REQUIREMENT Develop and implement plans of action designed to correct deficiencies and reduce or eliminate vulnerabilities in organizational systems. of, for an organizational system that processes, stores, or transmits CUI: 3.12.2[a] deficiencies and vulnerabilities to be addressed by the plan of action are identified.
+3.12.2 SECURITY REQUIREMENT Develop and implement plans of action designed to correct deficiencies and reduce or eliminate vulnerabilities in organizational systems.
+ASSESSMENT OBJECTIVE Determine if: 3.12.2[a] deficiencies and vulnerabilities to be addressed by the plan of action are identified.
 3.12.2[b] a plan of action is developed to correct identified deficiencies and reduce or eliminate identified vulnerabilities.
 3.12.2[c] the plan of action is implemented to correct identified deficiencies and reduce or eliminate identified vulnerabilities.
 POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security assessment and authorization policy; procedures addressing plan of action; security plan; security assessment plan; security assessment report; security assessment evidence; plan of action; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with plan of action development and implementation responsibilities; personnel with information security responsibilities].
-Test: [SELEC Test : [SELECT FROM: Mechanisms for developing, implementing, and maintaining plan of action].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.12.2
+Test: [SELECT FROM: Mechanisms for developing, implementing, and maintaining plan of action].
+DISCUSSION ON SECURITY REQUIREMENT 3.12.2

 3.12.3 SECURITY REQUIREMENT Monitor security controls on an ongoing basis to ensure the continued effectiveness of the controls.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI, security controls are monitored on an ongoing basis to ensure the continued effectiveness of those controls.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security planning policy; organizational procedures addressing security plan development and implementation: procedures addressing security plan reviews and updates; enterprise architecture documentation; security plan; records of security plan reviews and updates; other relevant documents or records].
+ASSESSMENT OBJECTIVE Determine if security controls are monitored on an ongoing basis to ensure the continued effectiveness of those controls.
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security planning policy; organizational procedures addressing security plan development and implementation; procedures addressing security plan reviews and updates; enterprise architecture documentation; security plan; records of security plan reviews and updates; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with security planning and plan implementation responsibilities; personnel with information security responsibilities].
 Test: [SELECT FROM: Organizational processes for security plan development, review, update, and approval; mechanisms supporting the security plan].
+DISCUSSION ON SECURITY REQUIREMENT 3.12.3